RibbonCommunications/citrix-webrtc-sdk/README.md

 - No ability to play local audio file

 #### Video calls
 - When this SDK is used in a browser, video calls do not work correctly.
-Only audio calls should be tested.
+Only audio calls should be tested if this SDK is being used in a browser.
 - Video calls may use the wrong camera if more than one present
 - Errors may be visible in the console when ending video calls